Deadguy

 Deadguy is an American metalcore band from New Brunswick, New Jersey.
-The band formed in 1994 and disbanded in 1997.
+The band formed in 1994 and disbanded in 1997, subsequently reuniting in 2021 and releasing the critically acclaimed Near-Death Travel Services on June 27, 2025.
 Deadguy is considered to have played an important role in the development of the mathcore genre.
 Their debut studio album Fixation on a Co-Worker is cited as a classic within the genre by some.
 In 2006, Decibel magazine included the album in its "Hall of Fame" list.
 Deadguy has been cited as an influence by such bands as the Dillinger Escape Plan, Shai Hulud, and Jeromes Dream.

 History

-Formed in 1994, Deadguy was influenced by a variety of bands, including Black Flag, Black Sabbath, Unsane, Today Is the Day, Misfits, Voivod, and Slayer.
+Deadguy formed in 1994.
 The band took their name from a line in the John Candy movie, Only the Lonely.
 The group issued two 7-inch extended plays that year alone: Work Ethic and White Meat.
 Although not as widely known as some of their peers, Deadguy has proven to be very influential on modern hardcore and metal as evidenced by their first studio album, Fixation On A Co-Worker being inducted into the Decibel magazine Hall of Fame in July 2006.

 The band embarked on a fateful US tour in support of Fixation on a Co-Worker that was plagued by misguided booking and lack of funds.
 The band splintered during the western leg of the tour as Keith Huckins and Tim Singer left the band and moved to Seattle, Washington to form Kiss It Goodbye.
 The remaining members (Tim Naumann, Chris Corvino and Dave Rosenberg) then recruited Tom Yak and Jim Baglino (on second guitar and bass respectively).
 After the lineup changes, Deadguy wrote and recorded Screamin' with the Deadguy Quintet.
 A US tour with Bloodlet ensued in support of the EP.
 The tour was gruelling but successful and Tom Yak left the band shortly thereafter, and the rest of Deadguy recruited Doc Hopper member Chris Pierce to replace him.
 They played their last show in New Brunswick, NJ in 1997.
 Pierce later ran a recording studio in New Brunswick called Technical Ecstasy which recorded many locally renowned acts such as The Ergs and used his old Deadguy connections to get "Pops" to do guest vocals on their song "Maybe I'm The New Messiah" while recording their benchmark album "Dorkrockcorkrod".